alaTest Sites

 Consumer review (amazon.co.uk)

 alaTest has collected and analyzed 7 user reviews of Palm Tungsten W from Amazon.co.uk.
 The average user rating for this product is 2.0/5, compared to an average user rating of 4.1/5 for other Cell phones on Amazon.co.uk.
-People really like the portability, but some have doubts about the usability and reliability.
+People are impressed by the portability, whereas some have doubts about the usability and reliability.

 portability